How to Write a Speech: A Simple 6-Step Formula

 When learning how to write a speech, clarity is key.
 A well-structured body keeps your message sharp and your audience engaged.

 Where possible, divide your body into three distinct sections.
 Why three?
-Humans process information best in triads (see our guide on the power of three), making it easier for you to organise and for your audience to follow.
+Humans process information best in triads (see our guide on the power of three).
+This makes it easier for you to organise, and for your audience to follow.
 Common structures include:

-For complex topics like technical presentations or sales pitches, you might need 5–7 “chapters.”
-Clearly introduce each section, explain its relevance, and pause briefly at the end – like turning a page in a book – to let your audience process and build anticipation.
+For complex topics like technical presentations or sales pitches, you might need more than 3 sections.
+That’s fine, but make sure to clearly introduce each one, and pause briefly at the end – like turning a page in a book – to let your audience process and build anticipation.

 Body Examples: